gensyn/gameboy-j-card/README.md

 # gameboy-j-card

-A generator script to create custom GameBoy, GameBoy Color and GameBoy Advance J-Cards to fit into cassette cases.

 Copy the file _fill-template.scm_ to your GIMP scripts folder.
 E.g. for GIMP 2.10 under Ubuntu 22.04 this is _~/.config/GIMP/2.10/scripts_.

 Copy the files _template.xcf_ and _fill-all.sh_ to the folder containing the folders with the files for your covers.